College of Liberal Arts

 Learn More

-This option involves two tests: one oral test assessing your speaking and listening proficiency and a written test assessing your reading and writing proficiency.
+This option involves two sections: one oral test assessing your speaking and listening proficiency and a written test assessing your reading and writing proficiency.
+We offer two-part testing in the following languages: Gujarati, Igbo/Ibo, Slovak.

 UT-Austin Students FAQ